Saint Paul Drug & Alcohol Rehab, Detox & Treatment Resources

 Al-Anon and Nar-Anon Meetings

-Recovering addicts are not the only ones who need the support of those who understand their challenges.
-The loved ones of people who are attending a drug rehab center in St. Paul, MN or an alcohol rehab center in St. Paul, MN, have their own recovery groups.
+People who are in recovery are not the only ones who need the support of those who understand their challenges.
+The loved ones of people who are attending a drug rehab center in St. Paul have their own recovery groups.
 Al-Anon and Nar-Anon family groups are powerful gatherings of people willing to share experiences and lend support during this difficult time.
 Participants work through their own 12 steps, either independently or as a complement to a treatment plan.
 There are many of these meetings in the St. Paul area.

 1161 Sherburne Ave.